 Philadelphia dance artist Janet Pilla reconstructed, documented, and performed The Farewell, a solo choreographed by Pauline Koner in 1963.
 Koner (1912–2001) was a principal dancer with the José Limón Dance Company, a leading modern-dance troupe of the 1940s and ’50s who honored the memory of modern dance pioneer Doris Humphrey’s with The Farewell, a 30-minute solo that became her best-known choreography.
 Working closely with preeminent Koner expert, Evelyn Sheperd, Pilla, has previously danced in reconstruction, restaging, or performances of Symphony for Strings, Mazurkas, and Primavera by Jose Limon, and Day on Earth by Doris Humphrey.
 Pilla has also studied with Ernestine Stodelle on two early Doris Humphrey solos, Quasi Waltz and The Call/Breath of Fire, and currently holds in her solo repertory.

-Donald Camp is a photographer and a 1995 Pew Fellow.
+Barbara Attie is a media artist and a 2005 Pew Fellow.

 Dancer, choreographer, and 2013 Pew Fellow Raphael Xavier takes hip-hop techniques from the street to the stage and tells the autobiographical story defined by sacrifice, passion, and transcendence.

 In addition to company productions, Group Motion hosts regular improvisational movement workshops, which allow the public to employ dance as a language of expression.

 Jenelle Porter is senior curator at the Institute of Contemporary Art, Boston.
 Prior to that, she curated at Artists Space in New York and the Institute of Contemporary Art, Philadelphia.

 This large-scale performance, inspired and informed by the immigration process, will premiere in June 2015.
 The second performance will be simulcast live for a public audience at Independence Mall.